-JOHN: You sleep and when you’re not sleeping you work.
+JOHN: You sleep, and when you’re not sleeping, you work.

 JEFF: That’s right.
 It’s a very aggressive schedule.
-But I had the opportunity to take some CDs, primarily music CDs and I used that opportunity mostly to fly CDs for those that prepared us for the flight, our trainers, to give them something, to give them something back.
+But I had the opportunity to take some CDs, primarily music CDs, and I used that opportunity mostly to fly CDs for those that prepared us for the flight, our trainers, to give them something – to give them something back.

-JEFF: Yes He has.
+JEFF: Yes, He has.

-JEFF: That’s right, it only grows.
+JEFF: That’s right; it only grows.

-JOHN: Yeah and what really helps it grow is what you’re doing right now and that is you’re teaching...aren’t you?
+JOHN: Yeah, and what really helps it grow is what you’re doing right now, and that is you’re teaching, aren’t you?

-JEFF: Yes I am.
+JEFF: Yes, I am.

 JOHN: You’re teaching the Word of God regularly in your church.

-JEFF: We carried some lap top computers that were very critical to the early part of the mission, but once we undocked from the Space Station, their criticality was reduced.
-So I gained permission from the ground from Mission Control to load the Study Bible on one of the lap tops...
+JEFF: We carried some laptop computers that were very critical to the early part of the mission, but once we undocked from the space station, their criticality was reduced.
+So, I gained permission from the ground, from Mission Control, to load the study Bible on one of the laptops.

-JOHN: So you had to have a conversation with Mission Control, “May I please load The MacArthur Study Bible.
+JOHN: So, you had to have a conversation with Mission Control, “May I please load the MacArthur Study Bible?”

-JOHN: Oh via e-mail....
+JOHN: Oh, via e-mail.

-JEFF: Sent an e-mail to the ground and got permission and I really wanted to do it because the day before landing was our day off, quote/unquote, where we really had an opportunity to view the Earth and spend time in the windows and look at the sunrises and the sunsets and all of the details of God’s creation.
+JEFF: Sent an e-mail to the ground and got permission.
+And I really wanted to do it because the day before landing was our day off – quote-unquote – where we really had an opportunity to view the Earth and spend time in the windows and look at the sunrises and the sunsets and all of the details of God’s creation.

-JEFF: Well I have found that when you are an astronaut that you get an undeserved audience with many people.
-And there’s just two sides of that.
-I’m frankly and personally very uncomfortable with that, however, I realize there’s a duty to get the Word out to the public, to the tax payers of our country.
-It’s also a great opportunity to demonstrate if not actively passively, if you will, a Christian witness and somebody that understands a vocation and calling outside the church, if you will, and to dedicate everything I do to the glory of God and to be His instrument in that calling, in my service, in my public service in the space program, in all walks of life.
+JEFF: Well, I have found that, when you are an astronaut, that you get an undeserved audience with many people.
+And there’s two sides of that.
+I’m, frankly and personally, very uncomfortable with that.
+However, I realize there’s a duty to get the Word out to the public, to the taxpayers of our country.
+It’s also a great opportunity to demonstrate - if not actively, passively if you will – a Christian witness.
+And somebody that understands vocation and calling outside the church, if you will, and to dedicate everything that I do to the glory of God and to be His instrument in that calling, in my service – in my public service in the space program, in all walks of life.

-JOHN: And He's sent you to some unusual places.
-Well I think that it’s safe to say you would view your Christian life the way the Bible would want us to...God would want us to view it, but the primary goal of your life is to glorify God...
+JOHN: And He sent you some – an unusual place.
+Well, I think that’s a – I think it’s safe to say that you would view your Christian life the way the Bible would want us to – God would want us to view it.
+But the primary goal of your life is to glorify God.